obaytimur/442_HW3_File_Management-/readMe.txt

 2. Write: "./compileName diskName -write sourceName destinationName" is a function that writes the source file to the disk with the destination name.
 3. Read: "./compileName diskName -write sourceName destinationName" is a function that reads the source file from the disk to the folder as the destination name.
 4. Delete: "./compileName diskName sourceFile" is a function that deletes the file, provided it is in the disk, from the disk.
-5. List: "./compileName diskName -list" is a function that list all the files that  are in the disk.
+5. List: "./compileName diskName -list" is a function that list all the files to the terminal that  are in the disk.
-6. Print List: "./compileName diskName -printfilelist" is a function that prints the file list to a text file called "filelist.txt"
+6. Print List: "./compileName diskName -printfilelist" is a function that prints the file list to a text file called "filelist.txt".
+Their organisations are the same as given in the homework pdf.
-7. Print FAT: "./compileName diskName -printfat" is a function that prints the FAT to a text file called "fat.txt"
+7. Print FAT: "./compileName diskName -printfat" is a function that prints the FAT to a text file called "fat.txt".
+Their organisations are the same as given in the homework pdf.
 8. Defragmentation: "./compileName diskName -defragment" is a function that merges files in the FAT continuesly.

+Remarks:
-Code depends heavily on the characters written in the terminal.
-Thus, no typo should be made.
+1. Code depends heavily on the characters written in the terminal.
+However, it is not 100% strict since I want to make it to be used more easily.
+The commands format, write, read, and list can be executed if their first characters are written correctly.
+In other words, -f........
+	-w........
+	-r........
+	-l........
+will still work.
+Nonetheless, commands start with the same letter, delete & defregment and print list & print fat, needs to be strictly written to be executed.

+2. In the print list command, commands 6, I have not written the most generic printer functions.
+Therefore, the alligment of the columns can be changed due to the longness of the the file name.
+I have written the code assuming file name has charactars between 8-16.
+Besides this value, allignment can be distorted.
+However, this does not change correctness.